TeamPyOgg/PyOgg/README.md

 PyOgg is not capable of playing files, however, you can use OpenAL for normal or even 3D playback with [PyOpenAL](https://github.com/Zuzu-Typ/PyOpenAL).

-Currently FLAC cannot be streamed (at least not on Windows), because there seems to be an issue with processing single audio frames.

 Here's a reference for PyOgg's own classes and functions:

 	<class> pyogg.VorbisFile(path)